 APPLICATION TIMING, FORMAT and SELECTION PROCESS

-Applications will be reviewed internally, and a subset of applicants will be invited to present to the external evaluation committee comprising entrepreneurs, venture capitalist, and industry leaders.
+Applications will be reviewed internally, and a subset of applicants will be invited to present to the external evaluation committee comprising entrepreneurs, venture capitalists, and industry leaders.

 Applications chosen for presentation to the external evaluation committee will be announced April 6, 2020.